-Rami Al Razzouk was traveling between Raqqa and Tabaqa in northeastern Syria when he was kidnapped at a checkpoint by ISIS.
+Rami Al Razzouk was travelling between Raqqa and Tabaqa in north-eastern Syria when he was kidnapped at a checkpoint by ISIS.
 The al Qaeda offshoot seized him as he was on his way to conduct an interview as part of his work as a journalist on ANA Radio.
 After he was taken, ISIS used his key to raid the premises of the Raqqa-based radio station later that same day.
 Two weeks after that, they broke in again and confiscated all of the station's equipment and data.
 Apparently there isn't much space for a free press in the Islamic caliphate that ISIS are trying to create.

 A man reads Sada Al-Sham, another independent newspaper, in a barbers (photo courtesy of l'Association de Soutien aux Médias Libres)

 I spoke to Rami Jarrah, the co-director of ANA, about the extent of the problem facing Syria's budding journalists.
 “I think there are about zero media activists left in Raqqa now,” he told me.
 “Across the whole of the north there have been around 60 documented media activist abductions by ISIS, with the crackdown worsening in the last two months.”

 Jarrah estimates that throughout the conflict 200 activists and media workers have been abducted by the Syrian regime.
 Reporters Without Borders, the journalist advocacy organisation, puts the number at 60, but this doesn’t account for those whose families are too fearful of reprisals to talk.